-This is a summer position in HCA’s Watershed Planning and Engineering Department.
+This is a summer position in Hamilton Conservation Authorities (HCA) Watershed Management Services Department.
 Responsibilities include assistance with a variety of ecological surveys and monitoring programs in the HCA watershed as part of the HCA Terrestrial Resources Monitoring Program and Conservation Area Master Plan work.
 This will include conducting biological inventories of vegetation communities, flora and fauna in natural areas in Hamilton.
 The work is conducted mostly off-trail and in a wide variety of field conditions.
 This position will also assist with reporting, entering field data and data management.
 This position reports to the HCA Terrestrial Ecologist.

 - Conduct vegetation surveys within Ecological Monitoring and Assessment Network (EMAN) Plots including flora identification and tree health

-- Assist with vegetation surveys including invasive species, following the Ontario Ministry of Natural Resources' Ecological Land Classification (ELC) protocols.
+- Assist with vegetation surveys, following the Ontario Ministry of Natural Resources’ Ecological Land Classification (ELC) protocols.
 This will be completed under the guidance of qualified field staff

 - Site orientation using aerial photos and GPS unit

 - Assist with in-office identification of flora